 We prefer children to arrive between 8:30 and 8:45 am.
 We ask parents not to drop children at school earlier than 8:30 a.m. as the playground is not supervised before then and teachers are unavailable to supervise children in the classroom.
 Please ensure your child arrives at school by 8:50 am at the latest.

 School finishes at 3:00pm.
 If you are unable to collect your child/ren please ensure that alternative arragements are made.
 Teachers and school staff are not available to supervise children after 3:00pm.
 Children are encouraged to go home in groups, not alone.

-Whole school assemblies will be held twice each term in 2015.
+Whole school assemblies will be held twice each term.
 Dates and times will be posted on the school website and weekly school newsletter.

 Each group of classes will also hold at least two hui each term and the dates of these can also be found on the school website and weekly school newsletter as well as syndicate blogs.

 Whole school assemblies are formal occasions when we meet to sing, congratulate students who have represented St Francis de Sales School or have achieved particularly well, and occasionally to listen to a visiting speaker.

 Team hui are more casual affairs, where students might share their learning and applaud members who have achieved their goals.

 All parents and caregivers are welcome to attend assemblies and hui.
 Preschoolers are also welcome, but we ask that if they are noisy or unsettled you please take them out for a break as our students need to be able to concentrate.

 Behaviour management @SFDS